Jebet812/Kubernetes/Readme.md

 #### Ingress
 It acts as an entry point to the cluster.
 A request e.g from the web will go to the Ingress which forwards to the Service.

+#### ConfigMaps
+It is your external configuration to your application.<br>
+**It is an API object used to store non-confidential data in key-value pairs**

+#### Secret
+It is similar to ConfigMap but used to store confdential data e.g credentials.
+**It is an object that contains a small amount of sensitive data such as a password, a token, or a key.**<br>
+It is not stored in plain text format but base64 encoded format.
+However, this does not make it automatically secure.
+The Secret components are meant to be encrypted using third party tools in Kubernetes.